 The employer is responsible for providing the employee with an application to reinstate coverage, Life Insurance Application/Cancellation/Refusal (ET-2304).
 The employee must return a completed application form to the employer within thirty (30) days after the date the employee returns to work.
 Coverage is effective the first of the month following thirty (30) days after the date the employee returns from an approved leave of absence.
 For claims purposes, an employee's election date will be the point of reference for providing coverage and paying claims.
-Election date is the date of online enrollment or the date the paper application is received by the employee re-enrolls will continue at the amount in effect prior to the lapse, or the amount that is based on actual prior calendar year earnings, whichever is higher.
+Election date is the date of online enrollment or the date the paper application is received by the employer, but not earlier than the return to work date.
+The coverage amount when the employee re-enrolls will continue at the amount in effect prior to the lapse, or the amount that is based on actual prior calendar year earnings, whichever is higher.